SilkRose/Pony/src/stories/darling-and-date/04-darling-and-date.md

 *Awe.*

-Rainbow flew off again, presumably to get a cloud for a sculpt of Rarity.
+Rainbow flew off again, presumably to get a cloud for a sculpture of Rarity.

-Moments later Rainbow returned, she had another large cloud. she took it to the right side of the field.
+Moments later, Rainbow returned, she had another large cloud.
+She took it to the right side of the field.

 Rainbow began sculpting the second cloud.

 *This show is amazing, Rainbow has outdone herself.*

-After a few moments the cloud became recognizable as Rarity.
+After a few moments, the cloud became recognizable as Rarity.

 *It's me, like Pinkie said.*